An ancient system hidden in the Galactic plane?: Hints of chemically peculiar properties

 \subsection{Stellar phylogenies and chemo-dynamical outliers}

-Since chemical evolution is driven by the cycle of stellar births and deaths, the evolution can be traced through the chemical abundance patterns of stars that are formed from the same evolving interstellar medium (ISM).
-This means that we can, in principle, adapt methods used in evolutionary biology, namely phylogenetic trees, to learn about the evolutionary processes affecting the chemical distribution of our stars \citep{Jofre17, Jackson21}.
-Additionally, this methods offer another way to identify outliers, to quantify the level of chemical evolution signature in the data, and to reconstruct shared histories if these exist in the dataset.
+Figures~\ref{Fig:chems}~to~\ref{Fig:bamg} show that the majority of our targets display a very similar chemical abundances.
+Here, we make use of phylogenetic trees to find chemical outliers, to quantify the level of chemical diversity and evolution in the data, and to reconstruct shared histories if these exist in the dataset \citep{Jofre17, Jackson21,deBrito24}.

 Following \citet[and references therein]{walsen24}, we analysed trees built using the distance-based method, which consists of applying the agglomerative clustering algorithm named Neighbour-Joining \citep[NJ]{Saitou1987} on a pairwise Manhattan distance matrix \footnote{The Manhattan distance is the sum of absolute differences between the components of two vectors \citep[see][]{Jofre17}.} as a measure.
 NJ trees are similar to dendrograms, but the branch lengths are related to the distance matrix.
 In other words, a long branch implies a large difference between two individuals.
 NJ trees thus allow us to visualise the hierarchical distribution of a dataset.